How to get from Tegel airport to Berlin city centre?

 Some Practical tips

 Travel insurance: is a must for any trip!
-You don’t need travel insurance until something serious happens, so make sure you’re covered, even for such a safe yet eclectic destination like Germany!
+You don’t need travel insurance until something serious happens, so make sure you’re covered!
 Whether you get it through your credit card, or other private insurer, it doesn’t cost much and it will give you peace of mind during your trip.
 We personally use World Nomads because they offer comprehensive cover at a reasonable price.
 We also like their very user friendly online claim process.
 You can also compare the best quotes for travel insurance here.

 Buy a SIM card: if you’re from Europe, check with your mobile provider that your package includes roaming in Germany – it should.
 If you’re coming from outside Europe, we strongly advise getting a SIM card.
 If anything, to use Google Maps which always has the most up-to-date information for all transport options, particularly if there are any delays or works on the line taking place.